This small batch peanut butter cookie recipe makes delicious soft cookies full of peanut butter flavor.

 Instructions

-- In a small bowl, whisk together the flour, baking soda, baking powder, and salt.
+- Whisk together the flour, baking soda, baking powder, and salt in a small bowl.
 Set it aside.

-- In a mixing bowl add the softened butter, granulated sugar and brown sugar.
-Cream this together with a hand mixer on medium speed until light and creamy.
+- Add the softened butter, granulated sugar, and brown sugar to a large mixing bowl.
+Cream this with a medium-speed hand mixer until light and creamy.

 - Add in the peanut butter, egg yolk and vanilla.
 Mix together until well combined.

-- Add in the dry ingredients and mix them together into a soft and sticky dough.
-Cover the bowl and chill the dough for at least an hour, or up to 24 hours.
+- Add the dry ingredients and mix them together into a soft and sticky dough.
+Cover the bowl and chill the dough for at least an hour or up to 24 hours.

-- Once chilled, preheat the oven to 350°F/176°C and line a cookie sheet with parchment paper.
+- Preheat the oven to 350°F/175°C once chilled and line a cookie sheet with parchment paper.

 - Roll the cookie dough into 9 balls, and roll each cookie ball into some granulated sugar until it's coated.

 - Place the balls on the parchment-lined baking sheet, spaced around 2 inches apart.
-Use a fork to press the dough balls down and create a criss-cross pattern.
+Press the dough balls down with a fork and create a criss-cross pattern.

-- Bake the cookies for around 9-10 minutes until the edges are lightly golden brown.
+- Bake the cookies for 8-10 minutes until the edges are lightly golden brown.
 The tops of the cookies should still be soft.
-The bake time may be slightly more or less depending on your oven, check on the cookies around the 8-minute mark to see how they're baking.
+The bake time may be slightly more or less depending on your oven; check the cookies around the 8-minute mark to see how they're baking.

 - Remove from the oven and allow them to cool on the baking tray for 5 minutes before transferring them to a wire rack to cool further.